tytydraco/yessleep/out/The_Roommate.md

 There was a figure standing at the entrance of the hallway.

 Their body was a silhouette.
 They were trapping me in the hallway.
 The figure stepped closer and into the light.
-Their clothes became visible and my heart started to beat faster.
+Their clothes became visible—my heart almost beat out of my chest.

 It was Nancy.